 Below are resources that offer academic and personal support to students and scholars.
-It is important to note that not all services are available to students in every school within Harvard University.
-Check with individual schools regarding resources available.
+It is important to note that some services are school specific within the University.
+Please check with individual schools regarding resources available.

 For students who are on the Harvard Student and Affiliate Health Plan the HMHS staff offers help and guidance with a variety of adjustment issues.
 Since family and close friends from one's home country are not around it may be helpful to consult a mental health professional when dealing with issues of adjustment, depression, or just feeling overwhelmed.